horizon-afk/Rust-Command-Line-Apps/README.md

 # 2.CLI Calculator

-This is a normal command line basic calculator for beginers in Rust
+This is a normal command line basic calculator for beginners in Rust